RYAN MINTI

 Background

-Robert Sptizer's widely used tool for quantifying anxiety, it constitutes 7 questions.
+Robert Sptizer's widely used tool for quantifying anxiety, it constitutes 7 questions to score you out of 21.

 Answer each in either 0-2 days (0 points), 3-7 days (1 point), 8-11 days (2 points), 12-14 days (3 points)